-Overall GeForce GTX 670 performance compared to nearest competitors among desktop video cards.
+GeForce GTX 670's performance compared to nearest competitors among desktop video cards.

-We believe that the nearest equivalent to GeForce GTX 670 from AMD is Radeon HD 7970, which is slower by 1% and lower by 2 positions in our rating.
+According to our data, the closest AMD alternative to GeForce GTX 670 is Radeon HD 7970, which is slower by 1% and lower by 1 position in our ranking.

 Here are some closest AMD rivals to GeForce GTX 670: